nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Adding account into a team**
+**Use case: Adding member into a team**

 **MSS**

 1. User requests to list all team
-2. LinkUp show a list of teams
+2. EZLead show a list of teams
-3. User requests to add an account into the teams through username
+3. User requests to add a member into the teams through username
-4. LinkUp add the account into the team
+4. EZLead add the member into the team

 **Extensions**